crgrieve/CRL.HeartcoreAlexa/README.md

 # CRL.HeartcoreAlexa

 This example code is for an advent calendar Alexa skill to provide a guide to integrating Umbraco Heartcore to a skill.
+If you just want the code, go to the [heartcoreSkill.js](/heartcoreSkill.js) sample.
+For a step by step guide, carry on reading.

 ## Set up your skill